David Vanderpool: LiveBeyond in Haiti

 Dr. Vanderpool shifted his focus in the aftermath of the earthquake that devastated the entire country of Haiti in 2010.
-In 2010, Vanderpool officially changed the name of his organization from Mobile Medical Disaster Relief to Live Beyond with a stated mission to be "an organization that chooses to LiveBeyond...ourselves, our culture, our borders and this life so that others can LiveBeyond…disease, hunger, poverty and despair."
+In 2010, Vanderpool officially changed the name of his organization from Mobile Medical Disaster Relief to LiveBeyond with a stated mission to be "an organization that chooses to LiveBeyond...ourselves, our culture, our borders and this life so that others can LiveBeyond…disease, hunger, poverty and despair."

 The initial aid Vanderpool and his team brought to Haiti was primarily mobile medical care to relieve the thousands devastated and injured by the earthquake.
 Since then however, Vanderpool has grounded his work in Thomazeau, Haiti where his organization began building a base.
 Vanderpool continued to provide free medical care, establishing a surgical hospital and clinic.
 In addition, clean water projects, agricultural projects, a nutrition program, and other widow and orphan advocacy projects were begun.

 The LiveBeyond base has a medical clinic, a school, a maternal health program, a child nutrition program, and a demonstration farm.
 The Maternal Health program serves pregnant and nursing mothers and their babies from conception until the child is 2 years old - the first 1,000 days of life.
 The Child Nutrition program serves 7,700 children daily.
 LiveBeyond also has a program called Johnny's Kids for mentally and physically disabled people in honor of Laurie's late brother, John Mark "Johnny" Stallings.